-The meadow vole is an excellent swimmer and are also good at digging holes.
+The meadow vole is an excellent swimmer and is also good at digging holes.

 Their lifespan ranges from 2 to 16 months.
-Some people consider them a pest because they cause great damage to plants, and also carry similar diseases as other rodents.
+Some people consider them a pest because they cause significant damage to plants and carry similar diseases as other rodents.

 The moose is a solitary animal with huge antlers.
 Moose are the largest members of the deer family.

 Moose are herbivores and eat bark, leaves, pine cones, young branches, and fruits.
-Moose lives in forests in the northern part of the entire world, and have a lifespan from fifteen to twenty five years.
+Moose live in forests in the northern part of the country, with a lifespan from fifteen to twenty-five years.

-The cougar is a solitary, elusive, and mostly nocturnal wildcat.
+The cougar is a solitary, elusive, and primarily nocturnal wildcat.
 They are also known as the puma, mountain lion, and catamount.

 They can live in an enormous range of habitats in North America.
 They have a lifespan that ranges between 8 to 13 years.

 The muskrat is the only species of the genus Ondatra.
-The muskrat is a midsize, mostly nocturnal, semiaquatic rodent from North America.
+The muskrat is a midsize, primarily nocturnal, semiaquatic rodent from North America.
 Their colors vary from brown to black, with a lighter underbody.

 The muskrat is an omnivore and eats aquatic vegetation, farm and garden plants, roots, pondweed, fruits, vegetables, snails, salamanders, crustaceans, fish, and birds.

 The fur of the muskrat is thick and short of a dark-brown color.
-Their tails are covered with scales which help them swim rapidly and with ease.
+Their tails are covered with scales that help them swim rapidly and efficiently.

-Muskrats spend the majority of their time in the water and can swim underwater for up to 17 minutes.
-This species usually lives in a group made up of a male, female and their offspring.
+Muskrats spend most of their time in the water and can swim underwater for up to 17 minutes.
+This species usually lives in a group made up of a male, female, and their offspring.

-Muskrats make nests to protect themselves from the cold temperatures and predators.
-The nests are usually burrows with an underwater entrance.
+Muskrats make nests to protect themselves from cold temperatures and predators.
+The nests are usually burrowed with an underwater entrance.